geekygirldawn/linuxcon_2016/README.md

 Mailing Lists
 -------------

-###Step 1: Get your mailing list data into a database using mlstats.
+###Step 1: Get your mailing list data into a database using mlstats

 a) Install [mlstats](https://github.com/MetricsGrimoire/MailingListStats)